freedomofpress/securedrop-docs/docs/source/how_to_submit.rst

    anonymity, you should not discuss your own use of it with others via unsafe methods, including email to Freedom of the Press Foundation.

-Making Your First Submission
+Making your first submission
 ----------------------------

-Open Tor Browser and navigate to the .onion address for the SecureDrop you wish to make a submission to.
+Open Tor Browser and navigate to the onion address for the SecureDrop you wish to make a submission to.
 The page will invite you to get started with your first submission or to log in.
 It should have a logo specific to the organization you are submitting to.